Nottingham Trent University

-In recent years, the university has received various awards, including the Times Higher Education University of the Year award in 2017.
-The university is a member of the European University Association, Association of Commonwealth Universities, Universities UK, Association of MBAs, and Association to Advance Collegiate Schools of Business.
+NTU operates across multiple campuses, including sites in the City Centre, Clifton, and Brackenhurst near Southwell, with an additional campus in London.
+Its academic activities are organised into seven schools spanning creative, professional, scientific, and environmental disciplines.
+With a student population exceeding 35,000, Nottingham Trent University is the sixth-largest university in the UK by total enrolment.
+In recent years, the university has received various awards, including the Times Higher Education University of the Year award in 2017 and The Guardian University of the Year in 2019.
+It is a member of sector bodies including the European University Association, Association of Commonwealth Universities, Universities UK, Association of MBAs, and Association to Advance Collegiate Schools of Business.